When it first hit, the pandemic was a curse.

 Assign someone to monitor the chat for questions.
 This ensures no one’s comments or questions fall through the cracks.

-These tips also work well for when there are human captioners and sign language interpreters.
+These tips also work well when there are human captioners and sign language interpreters.
 Speakers who have sign language interpreters will want to pause longer between slides every 10 to 15 minutes.
 This can give the interpreters an opportunity to switch.
 This way they won’t miss one word of what you say.

 Also, make it a habit to speak slower and pause.
 This helps with network delays, captioning, and interpreting.
 Before starting the meeting, confirm the captioning works and the interpreter is ready to go.